 - Cream tea is simply a condensed version of the afternoon/low tea experience.

-We hope that you have found this article useful, and that you now have a better understanding of how the various terms relate to the tea drinking experience.
+We hope that you have found this article useful and that you now have a better understanding of how the various terms are related to the tea-drinking experience.
 Enjoy!